kworam/ProcScript/README.md

 -----------------------------------

 When the return value of a block function is a Proc instance, ProcScript runs that Proc Instance and passes its results to the next block function.
-This allows you to chain Procs together and create Proc call stacks just as you could chain regular JavaScript function together into call stacks.
+This allows you to chain Procs together and create Proc call stacks just as you could chain regular JavaScript functions together into call stacks.
 Here is a simple example:

     var ProcCallsProc = PS.defineProc({